swapnil95/orders-kanban/README.md

 - Clicking outside the dialog doesn't close the dialog
 - The data is not loaded from an API
 - Not all component are broken down into re-usable components
+- The recently viewed column is not implemented

 ### Folder Structure